MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-key-vault.md

 - If you pass the codeunit to another method, then that method is also able use it.
 - If you pass the codeunit to a method in another extension, then the other extension can also use the secret provider to get secrets.

-These conditions may not be what you want, so be careful with who you pass the secret provider.
+These conditions may not be what you want, so be careful who you pass the secret provider to.

-### <a name="validation"></a>Run publisher validation
+### <a name="validation"></a>Enable publisher validation

 For on-premises deployments, you can configure [!INCLUDE[server](../developer/includes/server.md)] to run with or without publisher validation of key vault secret providers.
-Publisher validation is controlled by the server's **Enable Publisher Validation** (AzureKeyVaultAppSecretsPublisherValidationEnabledPublisher) configuration setting.
+Publisher validation is controlled by the server's **Enable Publisher Validation** (AzureKeyVaultAppSecretsPublisherValidationEnabled) configuration setting.
 The validation is a runtime operation that ensures extensions use only key vaults that belong to their publishers.
 It essentially blocks attempts in AL to read secrets from another publisher's key vault.

 > [!TIP]
 > With a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online production environment, publisher validation is not performed for per-tenant extensions.
 Publisher validation is done automatically for onboarded AppSource extensions.

 #### How it works

-Publisher validation is done by comparing the key vault secret provider's Azure AD tenant ID with the extension publisher's Azure AD tenant ID.
+Publisher validation is done by comparing the key vault's Azure AD tenant ID with the extension publisher's Azure AD tenant ID.
 It works this way:

 1. When an extension is published by using the [Publish-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/publish-navapp), the publisher can provide their Azure AD tenant ID by setting the `-PublisherAzureActiveDirectoryTenantId` parameter: